All *nix operating-systems want to send email notifications for a variety of possible problems, and it’s a good idea to not ignore those.

 However we do want to receive those emails; just not via local delivery (we may login only sporadically), but properly send them to a SMTP server/smarthost.

-To do this, we could just install postfix or exim4 on our Debian/Ubuntu OS, however those software stacks are overkill for what we are trying to achieve.
+on our Debian/Ubuntu OS, however those software stacks are overkill for what we are trying to achieve.
 We just need to deliver it to our SMTP server, which then takes care of the rest – no need for a local SMTP server.
-Here comes ssmtp.
+Here comes ssmtp

 Installation

-First we install ssmtp:
+First we install ssmtp

-$ sudo apt install ssmtp
+$ sudo apt update $ sudo apt install ssmtp

-Now we can put some aliases in /etc/ssmtp/revaliases to rewrite sender addresses based on the local user:
+to rewrite sender addresses based on the local user:

-root:[email protected]:smtp.example.org:587
+root:[email protected]:smtp.example.org:587 www-data:[email protected]:smtp.example.org:587 lukas:[email protected]:smtp.example.org:587

-And in /etc/ssmtp/ssmtp.conf we configure the rest:
+we configure the rest:

 Read man pages or configuration examples to find out what the individual configuration statements do (and don’t copy and paste everything from random blog posts on the Internet, do research and understand before deploying).
 A service reload/restart is not necessary, because this is not a daemon running in the background.